Trump faces House condemnation after his tweets on minority congresswomen

 All four lawmakers are U.S. citizens; three were born in the United States.

-“These are our sisters,” House Speaker Nancy Pelosi said of the four lawmakers targeted by Trump, who are in their first terms in Congress, during a closed caucus meeting on Tuesday, according to an aide who was present.

-Pelosi said she hoped some Republicans would support the resolution.
-“If they can’t support condemning the words of the president, well, that’s a message in and of itself,” she said.
+“These comments from the White House are disgraceful and disgusting and these comments are racist,” Speaker Nancy Pelosi said on the floor of the House.

+Republicans objected to Pelosi’s remarks, saying she broke House debate rules, leading to protracted discussions with the House parliamentarian.

-The lawmakers - Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan - have been critical of Trump, as well as of the current Democratic leaders of the House, straining party unity in that chamber.
+Only a handful of Republican lawmakers have spoken out against Trump’s tweets about the congresswomen - Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan - and their criticism has been muted.

+House Republican leadership recommended members vote against the resolution, which says the House “strongly condemns President Donald Trump’s racist comments that have legitimized and increased fear and hatred of new Americans and people of color.”

+“It’s all politics,” House Republican Leader Kevin McCarthy told reporters.
+Trump later retweeted McCarthy’s comments and thanked him.

 Trump has a history of what critics consider race-baiting.
-He led a movement that falsely claimed former President Barack Obama was not born in the United States and he said after a deadly, white supremacist-led rally in Charlottesville, Virginia, that “both sides” were to blame for violence there.
+He led a movement that falsely claimed former President Barack Obama was not born in the United States and he said after a deadly, white supremacist-led rally in Charlottesville, Virginia, that there were “very fine people on both sides” of the incident.

 On Tuesday, Senate Republican Leader Mitch McConnell told reporters that he thought “everybody ought to tone down their rhetoric” and focus on issues, but he stopped short of condemning Trump’s remarks.